xbeat/Machine-Learning/README.md

 Introduction to Gradient Boosting

 Gradient Boosting is an ensemble learning technique that combines weak learners to create a strong predictive model.
 It builds models sequentially, with each new model correcting errors made by the previous ones.

+## Improving Tree-Based Modeling with Python

+Introduction to Tree-Based Models

+Tree-based models are powerful machine learning techniques used for both classification and regression tasks.
+They work by partitioning the feature space into regions and making predictions based on these partitions.
+In this slideshow, we'll explore how to improve your tree-based modeling skills using Python.

 ## Variational Lossy Autoencoder in Python